From 50 to Thriving: Simple Steps to Start Saving for Retirement Now

 Starting to save for retirement at 50 may require adjusting your lifestyle and expectations.
 Budgeting and expense management become crucial to freeing up more money for retirement savings.
 Chris Hogan, a financial coach and author, emphasizes the importance of aligning your lifestyle with retirement goals.
 This may involve cutting back on discretionary spending, downsizing your home, or increasing your income.

 It’s also essential to have realistic expectations about your retirement lifestyle.
 While it’s still possible to achieve a comfortable retirement when starting at 50, it may require more modest living expenses compared to those who began saving earlier.
-Flexibility and adaptability in your retirement planning can help you navigate the challenges and maximise your savings.
+Flexibility and adaptability in retirement planning can help you navigate the challenges and maximise your savings.

 Conclusion